ScriptBasic/WinPBX/docs/CDicObj Class.md

 Returns a reference to the standard enumerator.

 ```
-FUNCTION NewEnum () AS IUnknown PTR
+FUNCTION NewEnum () AS IEnumVARIANT PTR
 ```

+#### Return value

+A pointer to the standard IEnumVARIANT interface.

 #### Return value